All posts

 FAQ

 Is there a free app to track countries visited?
 Yes.
-Most apps in this space have free tiers, including Stampie and Visited.
+Most apps in this space, including Stampie and Visited, have a free tier that covers tracking and counting your countries.

-How do I track countries on a spreadsheet?
-Use Google Sheets or any spreadsheet tool.
-Columns for country, year, notes, and photo link.
-Sortable, filterable, and free.
+How do I track countries visited on a spreadsheet?
+Use Google Sheets or any spreadsheet tool with columns for country, year, city, a note, and a photo link.
+It's sortable, filterable, free, and fully yours, though you'll have to remember to actually update it.

 Behind Stampie